ETCHDEV/ETCHDEV/README.md

 - 👋 Hi, I’m @ETCHDEV
-- 👀 I’m interested in porting and experimenting stuff
+- 👀 I’m interested in experimenting stuff
 - 🌱 I’m currently an Bachlor at A. P. Shah Institute of Technology, Thane
-- 💞️ I’m looking to collaborate on Windows on lisa
+- 💞️ I’m looking for somone to help on my projects
 - 📫 How to reach me: arjun22talekar@gmail.com

 <!---